keymanapp/help.keyman.com/developer/17.0/guides/develop/tutorial/step-3.md

 Keyman which group of rules to process first when it receives a keystroke.
-The use of multiple groups is an advanced feature, and unnecessary for this tutorial, so we will use a single group, called Main.
+The use of multiple groups is an advanced feature, and unnecessary for this tutorial, so we will use a single group, called `Main`.
 The `begin` statement is required in every keyboard, and marks the start of the keyboard body.
 The `begin` statement also tells Keyman which encoding to use for the keyboard.
 Nearly all keyboards will use `Unicode`, today.